leyuskckiran1510/lilhx/README.md

                     if it not dragged into any attachables,it also doesnot preserves the old state of the element, like it's position,parent,siblings, other feature like attributes,classname and inner/outerHTML are preserved
+            -Secondary Attribute: `nodrag`:- use this on the child of the dragable div/node to prevent unnecessary drag event or limit the dragable area
         2. **Attachable:**
             - Attribute: `attachable`
             - **Action:**